 I tried to recover shadows on both the D600 and the D800 and I was able to get about the same amount of detail from both cameras.
 Hence, I have the same conclusion as folks from DxOMark in terms of dynamic range performance.
 The colors are also superb – I cannot see any difference in color rendering and skin tones between the D600 and the D800.
 As for low-light performance, the D600 also seems to handle high ISOs as good as the D800, as shown on the next page of this review.

 This is not to say that all Nikon D600 units are good.
-As I have previously pointed out in other articles, shipping and other factors can affect the performance and accuracy of the phase detect AF system.
-That’s why I always recommend to check your camera for potential autofocus problems within the within the 30 day return period.
+As I have previously pointed out in other articles, shipping, and other factors can affect the performance and accuracy of the phase-detect AF system.
+That’s why I always recommend to check your camera for potential autofocus problems within the 30 day return period.
 If anything is wrong, you should either return the camera, or send it back to the manufacturer for re-calibration.

 As for quality assurance and other potential issues, while I do not see any technical problems with the camera, some of the units were shipped with dirty sensors.
 Two out of the three units I tested had plenty of dust on the sensor, as seen from the image below: